mgtourney/website/README.md

 # Website 🖥️

-The official website for Magnesium, build with React/NextJS w/ Tailwind & Flowbite components
+The official website for Magnesium!

 ## Consists of